lcdm-uiuc/info490-sp17/Week2/lesson3.md

 _Course Notebook_

 - Explore the course [Introduction to Logistic Regression][intro2lr] IPython Notebook on the course JupyterHub server.

 _Other Material_

 - [Logistic Regression][lr] by using Python.
-Note, they use older Python and IPython constructs (do not use %pylab, for example).
+Note, they use older Python and IPython constructs (do not use `%pylab`, for example).
 - [Wikipedia article on Logistic Regression][wlog] through (at least) the Latent Variable Interpretation.
 - Read Section 4 of [Chapter 8, Linear Regression][blr]

+_Video_

+[Week Two, Lesson 3 video][lv]

-#### *Optional Additional Readings* ####
+#### Optional Additional Readings*

 - Section 4.3 from [Elements of Statistical Learning][esl] by Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
 Note this text is rather mathematical in nature.

 _Safari Online Books_